benjyongzh/anonymous-blog/README.md

-# Back-end component of Anonymous Blog project
+# Front-end component of Anonymous Blog project

 Practice project for MongoDB, ExpressJS and OAuth.
 This is a project based on an assignment in The Odin Project.